ChinaXing/isync/README.md

 ========
 each event trigger an rsync synchronous.
 Delete, create, write file will trigger sevral event, so trigger too many rsync proccess at a time. this maybe not suite to sence that file or directory change frequently.

+change to the same file may at the same time maybe casue file incorrect.